thalleskr/ReacTusers/README.md

 ## 📗 About

-**Parking-Spot** is a project created to control parking spaces in a condominium complex.
+**ReacTusers** is a basic project created to exemplify the construction of a register, produced in React!
 ## 🔨 Tools

 -   [ ] React